ttmaroa/RealWorld/README.md

 The city of Chicago released a dataset showing all school level performance data used to create School Report Cards for the 2011-2012 school year.
 With this,  we're able to get some valuable insights from the data thus getting to understand our data better.

+We'll be looking at three types of schools: Elementary schools, Highschool and Middle schools and the various locations in which they are located.

+We'll also be looking at how different locations perform as far as studies is concerned.

 ### The metrics used are displayed and described below: